-Meanwhile lets just say that we are proud Ginny Winn contributed a whooping 10 entries.
+But we are proud to say that Ginny Winn contributed 10 entries already.

 What brings you in to therapy?
 What story are you telling yourself?
 Have you considered the mind/body, connection in relation that story?
 Could you say it is a mind/body conflict that’s driving you to seek help?